solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 npm install solana-wallets-vue @solana/wallet-adapter-wallets
 ```

-The [Solana Wallets Vue](https://github.com/lorisleiva/solana-wallets-vue) plugin allows us to initialise a wallet store and create a new `$wallet` global property that สามารถ be accessed inside any component.
-All the properties and methods you สามารถ get from `useWallet()` are displayed [ที่นี่](https://github.com/lorisleiva/solana-wallets-vue#usewallet-references).
-We also import and render the WalletMultiButton component to allow users to select a wallet et connect to it.
+The [Solana Wallets Vue](https://github.com/lorisleiva/solana-wallets-vue) plugin allows us to initialise a wallet store และ create a new `$wallet` global property that สามารถ be accessed inside any component.
+All the properties และ methods you สามารถ get from `useWallet()` are displayed [ที่นี่](https://github.com/lorisleiva/solana-wallets-vue#usewallet-references).
+We also import และ render the WalletMultiButton component to allow users to select a wallet et connect to it.

 <SolanaCodeGroup>
    <SolanaCodeGroupItem title="Vue" active>